eduardopeixe/marketplace/README.md

 - Remove Product from Cart
 - Complete Cart

-In case you have Postman, please import a collection marktplace.coolection.json.
-You will find all kind of tests.
+In case you have Postman, please import a collection, file marktplace.coolection.json from the root folder.
+You will find all kind of tests in it.

 I hope you enjoy my app and I am looking forward to hearing your comments.